 1/2 tbsp Honey or 20 g sugar

-- Then add all remaining ingredients to the dough.
+– Add all remaining ingredients to the dough.

-- Make about 50 pieces out of the dough and roll them to balls.
+– Make about 50 pieces out of the dough and roll them to balls (See the video).

-- Place them on a floured baking tray; cover with a kitchen cloth or foil.
+– Place them on a baking tray layered with parchment paper or sprinkle baking tray with flour>

 – After 15 minutes remove cover and dust a layer rye flour on top, with a knife make a cut in the middle.

-- Place rolls on a greased baking tray, cover with kitchen cloth or foil.
+– Place rolls on a greased baking tray (or layered with parchment paper, cover with kitchen cloth.

 – Let them raise 35 min or until you see a visible change in volume.

-- Spray the buns with water until they are shiny, the baking tray should be wet too.
+– Spray the rolls with water until they are shiny, the baking tray should be wet too.

 – Bake in pre-heated oven on 210 C or 400 F for 20 minutes.
 If you use a convection oven temperature is 370 F.